loopstick/CCA_Mechatronics_Spring2020/README.md

 		- This is a 2 week project.
 You should have a pretty solid prototype or first draft working by next week.
 Use class next week as an opportunity to solve problems.
-		- You may check out servo motors and motor shields from the Hybrid Lab if you wish
+		- You may check out servo motors and motor shields from the Hybrid Lab
 		- As always
 			- Email me if you have questions
 			- Make a new folder on your Github repository for this project